noob4ik/tutorials/dice-game/README.md

 }
 ```

-This snippet imports needed modules and crates (libraries), and also defines the `settings` module with different game constants.
+This snippet imports required modules and crates, and also defines the `settings` module with various game constants.

-Most of the game logic is implemented inside [`GameManager`](backend/src/game_manager.rs).
-It maintains a hash map with users and their balances stored in [insertion order](https://contain-rs.github.io/linked-hash-map/linked_hash_map/index.html).
-This hash map contains up to `PLAYERS_MAX_COUNT` players, and the oldest player is deleted if limit is exceeded.
+Most of the game logic is implemented inside the [`GameManager`](backend/src/game_manager.rs), which maintains a dictionary of users and their balances stored in the [insertion order](https://contain-rs.github.io/linked-hash-map/linked_hash_map/index.html).
+This dictionary can contain up to `PLAYERS_MAX_COUNT` players: if the limit is exceeded, the oldest player is removed.

-`GameManager` has three public functions:
+The `GameManager` has three public functions:
-- `join` - creates new player, returns it's `player_id`.
+- `join` - creates a new player and returns the player id
-- `roll` - makes a bet with `player_id`, `bet_placement`, `bet_size`, returning an outcome and a player's balance.
+- `roll` - makes a bet, returns the outcome and the new player's balance
-- `get_player_balance` - returns the balances for the player specified by `player_id`.
+- `get_player_balance` - returns the balance for the player specified by an id

 ## Implement state storage
 We need to create a `GameManager` instance to store a game state.
 As the game state should be persisted between calls, `GameManager` should be a global variable.
 Since Wasm environment is single-threaded, `thread_local!` macro is used here for the global state storage.